-EPFL Pavilions is devoting its programme to the theme of robotics, reflecting on the emerging perspectives and scenarios of this rapidly expanding field.
+EPFL Pavilions is devoting its early 2021 program to the theme of robotics, reflecting on the emerging perspectives and scenarios of this rapidly expanding field.
 The premise behind Nature of Robotics is to offer an unconventional look at the subject of robotics and to extend its understanding into broader notions, situated at the frontier between science and the visual arts.
 Modular, reconfigurable, soft, micro and bio robotics manifest the new paradigms of a discipline facing constant renewal.

 Through artists’ works and scientific productions from EPFL laboratories, Nature of Robotics invites contemporary reflection on the place of artificial agents in our natural and social ecosystems.
 Visions emerging from the laboratories are juxtaposed with speculative creatures, drawings, diagrams, and videos produced by contemporary artists.

 The exhibition revisits the notion of the ‘expanded field’ , echoing Rosalind Krauss’s expression "the expanded field of sculpture"; this notion is employed here in order to ground a curatorial endeavour, framing robotics in environment-related thinking.